Ramanujan complexes and Golden Gates in PU(3): Ramanujan-type theorems

-which proves the first part of Theorem \ref{thm:ram-K2}.
-To prove the second part of the Theorem along the lines of the proof of Theorem \ref{thm:ram-gen}, we produce a substitute for Prop.\ \ref{prop:no-type-4}: \begin{prop} Let $\pi$ be a discrete irreducible automorphic representation of $G$ over $\mathbb{Q}$.
-If the local factor of $\pi$ at $2$ has a $K_{2}$-fixed vector, then the inner form transfer of $\pi$ to $U_{2,1}$ is not of type (4). \end{prop}
+which is claim \emph{(1)} of Theorem \ref{thm:ram-K2}.
+To prove the other claims of Theorem \ref{thm:ram-K2}, along the lines of the proof of Theorem \ref{thm:ram-gen}, we need to produce a substitute for Prop.\ \ref{prop:not-type-4}. \begin{prop} Let $\pi$ be an automorphic representation of $G$.
+If $\pi_{\infty}$ is trivial, $\pi_{2}$ has a $K_{2}$-fixed vector, $\pi_{q}$ has an Iwahori-fixed vector for some odd prime $q$, and $\pi_{\ell}$ is spherical for any $\ell\notin\{2,q\}$, then $\pi'$, the inner form transfer of $\pi$ to $U_{2,1}$, is not of type (4). \end{prop}